telerik/maui-docs/controls/datagrid/filtering.md

 ### Text Filter Descriptor

-Properties:
+The `TextFilterDescriptor` supports the following properties:

-* `PropertyName`: Gets or sets the name of the property that is used to retrieve the value to filter by.
+* `PropertyName`&mdash;Gets or sets the name of the property that is used to retrieve the filter value.
-* `Operator`: Gets or sets the TextOperator value that defines how the Value member is compared with each value from the items source.
+* `Operator`&mdash;Gets or sets the `TextOperator` value that defines how the `Value` member is compared with each value from the items source.
-* `Value`: Gets or sets the value used in the comparisons.
+* `Value`&mdash;Gets or sets the value used in the comparisons.
 This is the right operand of the comparison.
-* `IsCaseSensitive`: Gets or sets a value that determines whether the text comparisons will be case-sensitive.
-Default value is true.
+* `IsCaseSensitive`&mdash;Gets or sets a value that determines whether the text comparisons will be case-sensitive.
+The default value is `True`.

-To use `TextFilterDescriptor` you need to add its instance to the `RadDataGrid.FilterDescriptors` collection and to set its `PropertyName` property to associate it with the property from your custom objects.
-Then through the `Operator` and `Value` properties you need to set the filter condition and the value to compare.
-You can also take advantage of the `IsCaseSensitive` property to determine if the text comparisons will be case-sensitive or not.
+To use `TextFilterDescriptor`, you need to add its instance to the `RadDataGrid.FilterDescriptors` collection and to set its `PropertyName` property to associate it with the property from your custom objects.
+Then, through the `Operator` and `Value` properties, you need to set the filter condition and the value to compare.
+You can also use the `IsCaseSensitive` property to determine if the text comparisons will be case-sensitive or not.

 <snippet id='datagrid-textfilterdescriptor-xaml'/>
 ```XAML